-If you prefer walking for a while, head south for an hour, and you will get to Tunnel Point and campsite.
+If you prefer walking for a while, head south for an hour, and you will reach the Tunnel Point campsite.
 Tunnel Point is one of the few relics of the industrious settlers who mostly wiped out the area's ancient kauri forests.
+The good news is that the forest is recovering, and there are large areas of young to 100-year-old trees throughout the region.
+Hence, there is concern about Kauri Dieback Disease.

 If you do hike south, consider this.
 Over the last hundred years, the beach has become much wider as sand has collected along the coast!